2005-2013 Chevrolet Corvette

 Removing the targa top is Step One.
 It gets harder from there.
 (Crutchfield Research Photo)

-The rear side panels house a pair of 5-1/4", 4-ohm speakers.
-Unlike the base models, the Bose models are wired in parallel, but that's the only functional difference that matters here.
+The coupe's rear side panels house a pair of 5-1/4", 4-ohm speakers.
+Unlike the base models, the Bose® models are wired in parallel, but that's the only functional difference that matters here.
 Replacing the speakers is a rather involved process, though.

 The first step is removing the targa top found on all C6 coupes, save for a couple of ultra-high performance versions.
 The top is a heavy piece, so this is a two-person job.
-You and your assistant will obviously want to use care and store the top safely while you work.
+You and your assistant will obviously want to work carefully and store the top safely.

 You'll also need to open the rear hatch and use a prop rod to safely secure it in the fully-open position while you remove the shock support.
 In other words, you'll be crawling around under a heavy glass hatch that's suspended by a stick, no doubt thinking "Don't hit the prop rod.
 Don't hit the prop rod..." the entire time.

 You really should have a helper/spotter on hand while you're working, which is just one reason our experts rate this as a "5" on their 5-point difficulty scale.
 Replacing the speaker with an aftermarket 5-1/4" model is easy.
-Getting to it is not, which is why we recommend having a professional tackle this job if you're not an experienced installer with an available assistant.
+Getting to it is not, which is why we generally recommend having a professional handle this job.

 Tools needed: Panel tool, small flat blade screwdriver, 7mm driver, extra person.